Skip to content

 Do I have to pay for my specialist?No. Covered by Medicare.Possibly.
 Medicare and your private health insurer pay some or all of your specialist’s fees.Possibly.
 Medicare and your private health insurer pay some or all of your specialist’s fees.

 Do I have to pay for my accommodation?No.Possibly.
 This depends on your level of Hospital Cover.
+An excess or co-payment may apply.
 Check with your private health insurer.Possibly.
 This depends on your level of Hospital Cover.
+An excess or co-payment may apply.
 Check with your private health insurer.

 Here are some examples of how you might decide whether to go into a public or private hospital for a particular procedure: